aka-sova/semantic-segmentation-pytorch/project_improvements/improvements.md

 One of the way to extract the location from the door from this image is using the traditional methods.
 Although, also here different techniques may be used:

-1. Template matching - find the colorful lines of the same color, elongate until they meet.
+1. Find the colorful small lines of the required color.
+Use some method to estimate the door lines.
 Color the shape inside.
 Analyze the shape, if this shape is a parallelogram, then the prediction is correct

     Possible improvement - use the tracking algorithm to track the shapes in the corners.

+    Implementation:
-    Implementation: the color of those segments is known apriori.
+    - the color of those segments is known apriori.
 Image analisys will be in the LAB color space, in order to decrease the lightness influence on the result.
+    - Lines extraction :
+        - use RANSAC to find the lines in the image
+        - Use the Hough transform

 ### Preliminary results